felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/tabletless-auto-accept.md

   description: Learn how to enable auto-accept and tabletless integration on Deliveroo for orders to be automatically sent to HubRise.
 No need for manual interaction from staff.
 ---

-If you want to leave the Deliveroo tablet aside to free up your restaurant staff from managing it and avoid the risk of order rejections, you have two options available.
+If you want to leave the Deliveroo tablet aside to free up your restaurant staff and avoid the risk of order rejections, you have two options available.

 ## Set Up Tabletless Mode

-The first option is to set up the integration to the tabletless mode.
+The first option is to configure the integration for tabletless mode.
 To activate this mode, contact us at [support@hubrise.com](mailto:support@hubrise.com) or reach out to your Deliveroo Account Manager.

-Once activated, you can leave the Deliveroo tablet turned off or not have one at the restaurant at all.
+Once activated, there's no need to keep the Deliveroo tablet on or even to have one at the restaurant at all.

-Using the tabletless mode can help create more counter space, which is especially useful if you manage multiple brands on Deliveroo from the same location.
+The tabletless mode can create more counter space, which is especially beneficial if you manage multiple brands on Deliveroo from the same location.
 It is also essential if you operate a ghost kitchen.

 ## Enable Auto-Accept

-The second option is to enable auto-accept by selecting **Turn on Auto-accept** on your Deliveroo tablet every day when you open your restaurant.
+The second option is to enable auto-accept by selecting **Turn on Auto-accept** on your Deliveroo tablet each day when you open your restaurant.

 ---